Communities

 In context of a verbal argument, physical blows would be replaced by verbal ones.
 The verb is still the same.
 But the fencing metaphor helps listeners to deduce what is being distributed (i.e., verbal blows).

-PSTH‭ wrote almost 2 years ago
+PSTH‭ wrote over 2 years ago

 Thanks Jirka!
 The wording in "distribute (blows)" still befuddles me.
 As a Latinate verb, "Distribute" is used formally and legalistically, as in "distribute" money, funds, gifts, etc...
 I've never heard of a native English speaker say "distribute (blows)"!

-PSTH‭ wrote almost 2 years ago
+PSTH‭ wrote over 2 years ago

 Thanks Jirka!
 The wording in "distribute (blows)" still befuddles me.
 As a Latinate verb, "Distribute" is used formally and legalistically, as in "distribute" money, funds, gifts, etc...
 I've never heard of a native English speaker say "distribute (blows)"!